pustotnik/zenmake/docs/config-actions.rst

         *Supported languages*: C, C++.

-        Check existence of the shared libraries from task parameter ``libs`` or/and from list in the ``names``.
+        Check existence of the shared libraries from the ``libs`` task parameter or/and from the ``names`` list.
-        If ``fromtask`` is set to False then names of libraries from task parameter ``libs`` will not be used to check.
+        If ``fromtask`` is set to False then names of libraries from the ``libs`` task parameter will not be used for checking.
         If ``autodefine`` is set to True it generates C/C++ define name like ``HAVE_LIB_LIBNAME=1``.

-        Parameter ``defines`` can be used to set additional C/C++ defines to use in compiling of the test.
+        The ``defines`` parameter can be used to set additional C/C++ defines to use in compiling of the action.
-        These defines will not be set for your code, only for the test.
+        These defines will not be set for your code, only for the action.

-        Task parameters :ref:`toolchain<buildconf-taskparams-toolchain>`,
+        The :ref:`toolchain<buildconf-taskparams-toolchain>`,
         :ref:`includes<buildconf-taskparams-includes>`
+        and :ref:`libpath<buildconf-taskparams-libpath>` task parameters
-        and :ref:`libpath<buildconf-taskparams-libpath>` affect this type of action.
+        affect this type of action.

     ``do`` = ``check-code``
         *Parameters*: ``text`` = '', ``file`` = '', ``label`` = '',